AdobeXD/plugin-samples/tutorials/how-to-style-text/index.md

 1. This data structure stores the text to be displayed, as well as the color to use for each fragment of text.
 1. Just as before, we set `node.text` equal to the text to be displayed.
 This time, the text string is created by concatenating together all the `.text` property values contained in the `textData` array.
 The `Array#map` gets us an array of strings, which we combine into a single string with `Array#join`.
 1. In this step, we build an array of style objects, applying each style to a few characters of the text string.
 We use `Array#map` again, this time converting each item in the `textData` array into a style object.
 The `length` of each style is equal to the length of the text string contained in one element of the `textData` array.
-The `Color` of each style is equal to the color value contained in one element of the `textData` array.
+The `color` of each style is equal to the color value contained in one element of the `textData` array.

 > **tip**
 > The `Color` constructor understands some color names, but you have plenty of other options for defining colors precisely, including hex, rgba, and more.
 [See the `Color` reference for more information](/reference/Color.md).